 The rooms include western style beds, as well as traditional Japanese tables and seating.
-The suite includes a bath constructed of Japanese Cypress.
+The suite includes a bath constructed of Japanese cypress.
 The remaining four cars are designated for dining, a lounge, and sightseeing cars for viewing the scenery.
 The aptly named “glass train” has floor to ceiling windows along the carriages.

 Itineraries and prices

 Both four day, three night and two days, one-night train cruises will be available.
 Routes and stops will vary by season.
 Fares begin at ¥320,000 per person.